Is Storm Damage Covered By Insurance: Learn What Types of Thunderstorm, Tornado, and Hurricane Damage Is Covered By Your Insurance Company

 The most common reason your insurance company will reject your storm damage claim is due to negligence.
 Your insurance adjuster will look for signs of improper maintenance or wear that could be the cause of the damage.
-For example, roof related water damage will not be covered if it’s clear that your shingles were damaged or worn out prior to the storm.
+For example, your insurance will not cover roof related water damage if it’s clear that your shingles were damaged or worn out prior to the storm.
 To ensure your storm damage claim isn’t denied, keep up with regular maintenance.
 Repair or replace worn out materials as quickly as possible.

 Hurricanes and Tropical Storms

 Standard insurance policies are unlikely to cover damage caused by hurricanes or tropical storms due to the extreme force of those storms.
 This includes wind damage, floods, and other damage caused by a hurricane or tropical storm.
 Hurricane or windstorm policies are available, but they can be extremely expensive.
 Contact your insurance company for more information.

 Earthquakes, Landslides, and Sinkholes

 Insurance policies rarely cover damage caused by earthquakes, landslides, and sinkholes because they deal with the land beneath your home.
 Consider getting separate earthquake insurance if you live in an area prone to severe earthquakes.

 If you have storm damage, you should contact your insurance company quickly to ensure the cover your claim.
 Once you’ve contacted your agent, take plenty of photos and video of the damage to ensure you have adequate documentation for your insurance claim.

 Depending on the severity of the damage, you may want to call a restoration company first.
 They will be able to assess the situation and take steps to prevent additional damage.
 Keep receipts for all expenses, including board up or other measures to prevent further damage.